NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

 5. Before you submit your PR:
     - Rebase your changes to the latest master: `git pull --rebase upstream master`.
-    - Ensure all unit test are green for Android and iOS.
+    - Ensure that all the unit test are green for Android and iOS.
 Check [running unit tests](DevelopmentWorkflow.md#running-unit-tests).
-    - Ensure your changes pass tslint validation. (run `npm run tslint` in the root of the repo).
+    - Ensure your changes and pass tslint validation. (run `npm run tslint` in the root of the repo).
     - If you've made changes to a public API, make sure you update and add the `api-reports/NativeScript.api.md` file to the PR. (run `npm run api-extractor` to update the api-report and definitions).

 6. Push your fork.
-If you have rebased you might have to use force-push your branch:
+If you have rebased, you might have to use force-push your branch:
 ```
 git push origin <my-fix-branch> --force
 ```

 7. [Submit your pull request](https://github.com/NativeScript/NativeScript/compare).
 Please, fill in the Pull Request template - it will help us better understand the PR and increase the chances of it getting merged quickly.

 It's our turn from there on!
-We will review the PR and discuss changes you might have to make before merging it!
+We will review the PR and discuss changes that you might have to make before merging it!
 Thanks!

 >Note: Sometimes you will see someone from the contributors team writing strange comments like: `test` or `test branch_functional_tests#css-gradients-tests branch_widgets#vultix/css-gradients` - don't worry about it, these are just phrases that trigger the internal CI builds.